Locally Simultaneous Inference: Numerical evaluation

 In Figure \ref{fig:lasso}, we consider the following data-generating process.
 We generate the design matrix to have i.i.d. standard normal entries and normalize the columns to have norm $1$.
 We let $y = X\beta + \xi$, where $\xi\sim\mathcal N(0,I_n)$ and $\beta$ has $\lceil s\cdot d\rceil$ nonzero entries, where we vary the sparsity parameter $s$.
 Of the $\lceil s\cdot d\rceil$ nonzero entries, we take half of them to be ``weak'', specifically equal to $\lambda$, and half of them to be ``strong'', specifically equal to $2\lambda$.
 We let $\lambda$ have the usual scaling of $\sim \sqrt{2\log(e\cdot d)}$.
 In particular, we fix $\lambda = 6\sqrt{2\log(e\cdot d)}$ and $n=1000$.
 In this parameter regime, we observe that the plausible models are typically those models that always include the strong variables, never include the irrelevant variables, and contain an arbitrary subset of the weak variables.
 We only compare locally simultaneous inference to conditional inference, seeing that fully simultaneous inference is computationally challenging for the values of $d$ we consider.
 As before, we observe that the conditional approach exhibits high variability.
 Moreover, the median interval width implied by the locally simultaneous approach is noticeably smaller.

 That being said, the locally simultaneous solution for the LASSO has computational disadvantages.
 Its complexity scales with the number of plausible model-sign pairs and there can be up to $3^d$ such corresponding pairs, which means that in the worst case the search for all plausible models can be fairly slow.
 A reasonable remedy is to introduce a parameter $P_{\max}$ such that, if the size of $\P_{\mathrm{todo}}$ in Algorithm \ref{alg:local_lasso} exceeds $P_{\max}$, the search for new model-sign pairs stops and the procedure simply runs the PoSI method of Berk et al. at error level $\alpha-\nu$.
 We implement this strategy in Figure \ref{fig:lasso2}.
 Specifically, we let $d = 10$ and generate $X$ and $y$ as before, only now $\beta_i = \epsilon$ for $i\in\{1,\dots,5\}$ and $\beta_i = 0$ for $i\in\{6,\dots,10\}$.
 We set $\lambda = \lambda_0 \sqrt{2\log(e\cdot d)}$ and vary $\lambda_0$ and $\epsilon/\lambda_0$.
 When $\epsilon/\lambda_0=1$, the non-nulls of $\beta$ are approximately at the threshold of being selected, and as $\epsilon/\lambda$ grows the true model becomes more obvious.
 To speed up locally simultaneous inference, we set $P_{\max}=2000$.
-As in the experiments on inference on the winner, we observe that locally simultaneous inference is preferred when the data is near the selection boundary, which happens when $\lambda_0$ or $\epsilon/\lambda$ is small.
+As in the experiments on inference on the winner, we observe that locally simultaneous inference is preferred to conditional inference when the data is near the selection boundary, which happens when $\lambda_0$ or $\epsilon/\lambda$ is small.
 As the selection becomes more obvious, conditional inference becomes more powerful.
+The hybrid method is a favorable solution in this problem, especially seeing that $d$ is small.